 Wanna meet the owner?
 Just ask for Cris and tell her Sandy sent you!

-Shell-fie Time at the Winter Riverhead Indoor Market with Cris and Co…
+Pre-Covid 2019/Shell-fie Time at the Winter Riverhead Indoor Market with Cris & Audrey.

 I’m really not a pie person, however if one is going to start loving pies…here is your starting point!

 Briermere Farms is a fruit farm and bakery on the North Fork of Long Island.
 All of their pies, bread, muffins, cookies, cakes, jam, and jelly are made right on their farm from scratch.
 There are no pre-prepared ingredients or fillings bought for use.
 Most of the fresh fruit used in their bakery is grown right there on their farm.
 Fresh veggies in the summer make this a definite stop all year round except for January and February when they are closed.

 You know what they say about Happy People…Phab & Phamous Blueberry Muffins!

 Safety First during Covid!
 Say Hi Sharyn 🙂

 Next Up…Small Holdings Farm

 965 Main Road, Aquebogue, NY, 11931